 The Embody has adjustments and smart engineering features which make it able to fit just about anybody.
 However, for all its innovations, some reviewers just didn’t like it.
 If you’re someone who likes lots of cushion, you probably won’t like the Embody’s active suspension system.

 With that said, you may want to think about whether those cushy traditional models are actually good for you.
 If they allow your spine to cave or compress, they may be doing more harm than good.

 We’ve looked at three models which, for all their various innovations, are fairly traditional.
 They’re a simple frame with a seat and a back, like you’re used to in any office.

-However, in 2017, many people are thinking outside the box of an upright chair.
+However, many people are thinking outside the box of an upright chair.
 There are quite a few alternative options out there now, from hammock-like hanging chairs, to basket chairs, and more.
 Here are a few of our favorite alternative solutions for your back pain: